prasadbdissanayake/volvocars-test-suite/README.md

 ## Running the Tests

-The test are executing the chrome web browser v115.0.0 or the latest.
-You need to have the chrome installed on your PC before execute the test suite.\
+The test are executing the chrome web browser v115.0.0 or the latest.\
 \To run the test suite, use the following command:

 ```bash